fabioperez/cheat-sheets/python/Effective-Python-summary.md

 * To provide the printable representation of an object of a class, implement the [`__repr__`](https://docs.python.org/3/reference/datamodel.html#object.__repr__) method.

 * To print the public attributes of an object, use [`__dict__`](https://docs.python.org/3/library/stdtypes.html#object.__dict__).

+### Item 56: Test Everything with `unittest`

+* Use the [`unittest`](https://docs.python.org/3/library/unittest.html) builtin module to create unit tests.

+* Tests can be defined by inheriting from [`TestCase`](https://docs.python.org/3/library/unittest.html#unittest.TestCase).

+* To define an unit test, create a method inside the class with its name starting with `test`.

+* Write unit tests AND integration tests.

+* [`setUp`](https://docs.python.org/3/library/unittest.html#unittest.TestCase.setUp), and [`tearDown`](https://docs.python.org/3/library/unittest.html#unittest.TestCase.tearDown) may be used to provide behaviors before and after all tests from a test class run.

+* Python 3 has a builtin module to create mock objects for testing: [`unittest.mock`](https://docs.python.org/3/library/unittest.mock.html).

 ### Item 57: Consider Interactive Debugging with pdb